Martial Arts • Karate Do • Health

 with students half my age.
 To compensate, I changed my gym workouts so I had no 30-60 second pause

 between sets.
-Instead, I immediately rotate to my next set (set #1 of arms, set #1 of legs, set #1 of something else, then set
+Instead, I immediately rotate to my next set (of arms, or legs, or something else, etc.) so that my respiratory

 My Black Belt (shodan) Karate-Kobudo Grading